anubhabx/Bookstore/README.md

 ## Project Description

-The Bookstore project is a simple web application that allows users to browse and search for books, add books to their cart, and make purchases.
+The Bookstore project is a simple web application that allows users to browse, add, edit and delete books from the database.
 It serves as a hands-on exercise for beginners to gain practical experience in building a full-stack web application using the MERN stack.

 ## Technologies Used